algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ## Clock

 ---

 ## Glossary

  [^1]: virtual processor: is a program that simulates the inner workings of a physical processor;

- [^2]: C: is a general-purpose programming language;
+ [^2]: C: is a general-purpose programming language, 17 is the version of C that we use;

  [^3]: assembler: is a program that transforms a file in assembly into machine code;

  [^4]: interpreter: is a program that executes a file line by line(in our case it's a binary file);

- [^5]: OS: or Operating System, is a system software that manages computer hardware and software resources;

- [^6]: preprocessor: is a program that processes its input data to produce output that is used as input for another program;
+ [^5]: preprocessor: is a program that processes its input data to produce output that is used as input for another program;

- [^7]: little-endian: endianness designates the order in which bytes of a word of digital data are stored in memory, and little-endian stores the least significant byte first;
+ [^6]: little-endian: endianness designates the order in which bytes of a word of digital data are stored in memory, and little-endian stores the least significant byte first;

- [^8]: RISC: or Reduced Instruction Set Computer, is a computer architecture designated to simplify the individual instructions given to a computer;
+ [^7]: RISC: or Reduced Instruction Set Computer, is a computer architecture designated to simplify the individual instructions given to a computer;

- [^9]: CISC: or Complex Instruction Set Computer, is a computer architecture in which a single instruction can execute several operations;
+ [^8]: CISC: or Complex Instruction Set Computer, is a computer architecture in which a single instruction can execute several operations;

- [^10]: EOF: short for End Of File, indicates the end of a file;
+ [^9]: EOF: short for End Of File, indicates the end of a file;